Tornado outbreak sequence of June 20–26, 2023: Meteorological synopsis

 On June 23, the focal point for active weather shifted northward into eastern Wyoming and The Dakotas, where the SPC outlined a level 3/Enhanced risk.
 Stronger wind shear associated with an approaching shortwave trough overspread an unstable airmass with mixed-layer CAPE upwards of 2,500 J/kg.
 Through the afternoon, convection developed along the Laramie and Bighorn mountains, and along a warm front/outflow boundary across Wyoming and Nebraska.
 A few supercells evolved in this region, particularly later into the afternoon as low-level shear increased, producing large hail and numerous tornadoes, some of which were strong.
 This included an EF2 tornado that injured eight workers at the North Antelope Rochelle Mine in Campbell County, Wyoming.
 With time, outflow from ongoing convection merged, leading to a line of storms that pushed eastward.
 Farther south in southeastern Colorado and western Kansas, more isolated but significant supercells developed along a dryline and in an area of strong orographic lift.
-These highly structured cells moved east in a favorable environment, producing large hail and long-lived, photogenic tornadoes, including an EF3 tornado that completely destroyed a farmstead near Granada, Colorado.
+These highly structured cells moved east in a favorable environment, producing large hail and long-lived tornadoes, including an EF3 tornado that completely destroyed a farmstead near Granada, Colorado.
 On June 24, the risk area shifted deeper into the Midwestern United States.
 A low-pressure area tracked across southeastern North Dakota during the afternoon, supporting a warm front across northern Minnesota.
 Modest CAPE of 1,500 J/kg combined with strong shear along the boundary fostered low-topped convection and multiple tornadoes, including a strong EF2 tornado near Mahnomen, Minnesota.
 To the south, combined clusters of convection produced sporadic damaging winds across Iowa and Illinois.